The World Bank Partners With India on Solar Power Revolution

 The World Bank has reported that there are still 450 million people in India who do not have legal electrical connections, while the demand for energy is simultaneously increasing at a steady rate.
 This creates a unique phenomenon for the Indian government, which is pressed to increase electrical services to rural or impoverished areas.

-With 97 percent of India’s population without access to electricity, there is a growing demand for the country to develop power providers that are accessible, but just as importantly, affordable.
+With 97% of India’s population without access to electricity, there is a growing demand for the country to develop power providers that are accessible, but just as importantly, affordable.

 However, India’s focus is not only on providing electricity to its inhabitants.
 The country is also developing innovative solutions to fuel its growth through clean energy.